brookiestein/QBitMPlayer/README.md

 QBitMPlayer will be installed in `/usr/bin/qbitmplayer`.

-This a table showing the available command line options:
+This is a table showing the available command line options:

 |Option            | Description
 |------------------|---------------------------------------------------------------------------------------|